 Resubmissions actually have a much higher success rate than initial applications – IF you know what reviewers are looking for.
 You must have a systematic process for analyzing reviewer comments to your proposal.
 Then, you must be able to read between the lines to know what comments to respond to, and specifically what to say.

-Thankfully, you can find out what exactly what reviewers really want from your resubmitted proposal by registering for this upcoming 90-minute online workshop presented by Dorothy Lewis, PhD.
+Thankfully, you can find out what exactly what reviewers really want from your resubmitted proposal by registering for this 90-minute online workshop presented by Dorothy Lewis, PhD.
 Dr. Lewis will tell you exactly how to revise and resubmit your NIH grant so that your funding approval is much more likely.
 During Dr. Lewis’ almost 35 years as an NIH grant holder and reviewer, she has also experienced having her grant applications rejected after their initial submission.
 However, she has also been successful in getting those same grants approved by resubmitting them, and she’d like to share how with you.

 During her training, she’ll walk you through the most common reasons federal grants are rejected and provide you with the most effective strategies for revising and resubmitting your applications to improve your funding odds.